Anolis carolinensis: Behavior

+Adult male anoles have two different morphs: heavyweight and lightweight.
+Heavyweight males are shown to have larger bodies and heads as well as a high bite force, while lightweight males have smaller heads and a lower bite force.
 One study showed that heavyweights had 50% higher testosterone concentrations than lightweights during the breeding season.
 It seems that disproportionately larger heads and dewlaps may be correlated to higher bite forces of heavyweights.
 Those with darker colorations will choose lower perch sites compared to their lighter conspecifics.
 For heavyweight males of the same size the one with the higher bite force wins disputes more frequently.